apache/sis-site/content/faq.md

 A well-known source of such definitions is the EPSG geodetic dataset, but other authorities also exist.
 The predefined {{% CRS %}} known to Apache {{% SIS %}} are listed in the [Coordinate Reference Systems](tables/CoordinateReferenceSystems.html) page.

+## Coordinate Reference Systems    {#crs}

+### What is the Google projection?    {#google}

+The Google projection is a Mercator projection that pretends to be defined on the WGS84 datum, but actually ignores the ellipsoidal nature of that datum and uses the simpler spherical formulas instead.
+Since version 6.15 of EPSG geodetic dataset, the preferred way to get that projection is to invoke `CRS.forCode("EPSG:3857")`.
+Note that the use of that projection is **not** recommended, unless needed for compatibility with other data.

+The EPSG:3857 definition uses a map projection method named _"Popular Visualisation Pseudo Mercator"_.
+The EPSG geodetic dataset provides also some other map projections that use spherical formulas.
+Those methods have "(Spherical)" in their name, for example _"Mercator (Spherical)"_, and differs from _"Popular Visualisation Pseudo Mercator"_ by the use of a more appropriate sphere radius.
+Those projection methods can be used in Well Known Text (WKT) definitions.

+If there is a need to use spherical formulas with a projection that does not have a spherical counterpart, this can be done with explicit declarations of `"semi_major"` and `"semi_minor"` parameter values in the {{% WKT %}} definition.
+Those parameter values are usually inferred from the datum, but Apache {{% SIS %}} allows explicit declarations to override the inferred values.
+This hack is provided for making possible to use data that ignore the ellipsoid flattening factor (which are unfortunately not uncommon), but it should be used in last resort only.

 ### What is the axis order issue and how is it addressed?    {#axisOrder}